Last Updated 17 August 2021

 - may permit the commissioner to give evidence on any issue arising in the course of a proceeding that relates to the administration of the Anti-discrimination Act.

-Once a matter is before QCAT or the QIRC, other parties can be joined to the action (ss 42, 117 Queensland Civil and Administrative Tribunal Act 2009 (Qld) (QCAT Act), s 539 Industrial Relations Act 2016 (Qld) (Industrial Relations Act)) and complaints can be amended (s 178 Anti-discrimination Act).
+Once a matter is before QCAT or the QIRC, other parties can be joined to the action (ss 42, 117 Queensland Civil and Administrative Tribunal Act 2009 (Qld) (QCAT Act), s 539 Industrial Relations Act 2016 (Qld) (Industrial Relations Act)) and complaints can be amended including matters that were not included in the original complaint (s 178 Anti-discrimination Act).

 The hearings of QCAT are held in public unless QCAT otherwise directs (s 90 QCAT Act).